jon-heard/obsidian-inline-scripts/README.md

 > ~~<br/>
 > return $1.repeat(10);<br/>

 This shortcut-file begins with some comments, then it contains two shortcuts.
 Notice that the first `~~` is placed after the initial comments.
-Every shortcut-file starts with a secion for comments.
+Every shortcut-file starts with a section for comments.
 This includes the minimal example before this one, though in that case the comments section is empty.
 Also notice that there are empty lines between sections.
 Empty lines are ignored by __Text Expander JS__, so use them to help organize your shortcut-files.

 ### Developer mode
-Developer mode is an on/off setting available in the __Text Expander JS__ plugin options _(see picture below)_.
+Developer mode is an on/off setting available at the bottom of the __Text Expander JS__ plugin options _(see picture below)_.
 When "Developer mode" is on, all shortcut-files will be reloaded each time you move from one note to another.
 This lets you edit a shortcut-file note, then move to another note to try out your changes without needing to manually refreshing anything.
 "Developer mode" adds a slight delay when switching notes, so I suggest keeping it off unless you are actively developing a shortcut-file.

 ![Developer mode](readmeMedia/devMode.png)